 Granada (1.75-2 hour drive):

-Las Isletas– Go on a stand up paddle board, boat or kayak tour around Las Isletas.
-Some tours will take you to Monkey Island, to a restaurant on its own island or to an island with a pool.
-SUP yoga classes are also available through Livit Water.
+Las Isletas de Granada– Go on a boat or kayak tour around Las Isletas admiring the beauty and wildlife.
+Some tours will take you to Monkey Island (where the monkeys will come out onto your boat), to a restaurant on its own island, or to an island with a pool.

-Shopping and Restaurants- Catarina and Masaya are known for their artisan shops.
+Catarina and Masaya are known for their artisan shops.
 You can find beautiful hand-made hammocks, pottery, leather items, paintings, shirts, wood sculptures, coffee, cigars and much more.
-Catarina has a small street with many shops.
-You could also go to lunch at the Catarina Mirador, which has more shops and a breathtaking view of Laguna de Apoyo, Volcan Mombacho and Granada in the background.
-Masaya has a couple huge, outdoor markets devoted to artisan shops.
-Grab a map and head for El Mercado Viejo or Mercado Municipal.
+Catarina Mirador has a breathtaking view of Laguna de Apoyo, Volcan Mombacho and Granada in the background, artisan shops and a short canopy tour (3 lines).
+Masaya has a couple huge, outdoor markets devoted to artisan shops

-Volcano Tour– The Masaya volcano is just outside of Masaya.
+Masaya Volcano (2 hour drive): The Masaya volcano is just outside of the city of Masaya.
 You can go check out the beautiful view and look down into the crater or take one of the hikes in the area ranging from 1.5-6 km.
 The park also offers night tours, starting just before sunset.
-On this tour you often get to see the bubbling lava up close in person and also the crater dwelling parakeets flying around at sunset and bats at night.
-They also offer horseback riding tours in the national park.
+On this tour you often get to see the bubbling lava up close in person and the crater dwelling parakeets flying around at sunset and bats at night.

 Laguna de Apoyo (2 hour drive):